stawarzkrzysztof/visualization_pygame_projects/README.md

 # __My first personal Python visualization projects using `pygame`__
 ## Done: __Late 2021 / Early 2022__
 <p>
-  DISCLAIMER: Surely I'm not 100% happy with this code today, but hey, it's supposed to show how my Python journey started.
+  DISCLAIMER: Surely I'm not 100% happy with this code today.
+It's chaotic, in some of them I use OOP, in some I don't.
+In some of them I comment every chunk of code, in some I don't bother.
+But hey, it's supposed to show how my Python journey started. </br>
   I've always loved learing by doing, watching and experiencing something visually.
 Visualization has always been the hobby and passion of mine.
 So, here are some of my first <code>pygame</code> projects I managed to find on my hard drive.
-Obviously since I finished them couple of years ago, I didn't touch or change anything.
+Obviously I haven't touch or change anything since I finished them.
 This will be my legacy!
 </p>
 <h1>
   <br>A* Pathfinding</br>